-(2) Financial institution in-sourcing
+(3) Service industry in-sourcing

-The Company provides a range of cash services to financial institutions and the current trend is for such institutions to out-source their cash services.
+The Company provides a range of security services to customers in diverse sectors, such as retail and special events.
+In these sectors the current trend is for the customers to out-source their security services.
 Should this trend reverse, or should consolidation of the Company's customers occur, the demand for Company's services may be altered and this may result in adverse effects on the Company's revenue and profitability.